R&D Permission in Scotland

 The Sponsor, or authorised delegate, is responsible for sharing the UK Local Information Pack with participating NHS organisations and controls when this occurs.

 NRS PCC will make the Local Information Pack available to the participating NHS organisation(s) in Scotland including R&D, who share with the research team, and Network/Specialty Groups as relevant.
 The template email, and associated documents, for a number of participating NHS organisations in Scotland can be grouped and sent to NRS PCC in one email or individually as available: please see IRAS Help for more information.

 For Scotland, there is no requirement to resend the documents submitted with the IRAS Form.
-The NRS Permissions CC will have made these available to the R&D offices of the participating NHS organisations.
+NRS PCC will have made these available to the R&D offices of the participating NHS organisations.

 For participating Scottish NHS organisations, the Local Information Pack can be shared after the IRAS Form submission is validated.

 It remains the Sponsor responsibility to ensure the final approved documentation is available for the research teams to start the study.